JS2 block viewer

 We can summarise our approach as follows.

-flowchart TD A[Step 1: Find the middle index of the array] --> B[Step 2: Get the middle item] B --> C[Step 3: Return the middle item]
+flowchart LR A[Step 1: Find the middle index of the array] --> B[Step 2: Get the middle item] B --> C[Step 3: Return the middle item]

 In code we can we can use splice to to get the middle item.